(21st March 2014 – 18 miles)

 I had passed sad, derelict houses the day before amongst the gloomy trees of Harwood Forest.

-This was the first of several I passed today but these sat in pretty, open countryside.
+This was the first of several I passed today but these sat in pretty, open countryside, not dank forestry plantation.

 Curiously the last inhabitants left without their piano.
 Perhaps they were in a hurry or perhaps the piano was simply broken.
 Or perhaps they couldn’t bear their child’s interminable “Chopsticks.”
 Perhaps they left the child behind too.

-I walked away, swivelling my head back again and wondering one more why a house like this, especially in such a beautiful location and near to Rothbury, couldn’t be used.
+I walked away, swivelling my head back and wondering once more why a house like this, especially in such a beautiful location and near to Rothbury, couldn’t be used.

 I marched on through West Raw Farm